emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 I sued two methods for pipline:
 Basic method
+Calculating HOG for every sliding window in every frame , the method got a good results but slow , so i used advanced method to speed up the alogrithm and be able to be used in realtime detection

 Adanced method
 A more efficient method for doing the sliding window approach, one that allows me to only have to extract the Hog features once.